steven-mercatante/react-timeline/README.md

 # React Timeline

-## An opinionated, yet customizable, timeline component
+An opinionated (but highly customizable!) timeline component.